 What is blackmail?

-The word ‘blackmail’ is used loosely in the society and at the same time, many are aware of what it means.
-Generally, it is an act of coercion which involves threatening to do something which one would prefer not to do if he/she was not pressurized.
+The word ‘blackmail’ is used loosely in society and at the same time, many are aware of what it means.
+Generally, it is an act of coercion that involves threatening to do something which one would prefer not to do if he/she was not pressurized.
 The pressure to do an act is intense because the perpetrator asks the victim to do something which he/she would refrain from doing.
 The perpetrator may blackmail the victim that he would share sensitive information which may include private chats, photos, videos or any other form of data.
 The victim goes through intense psychological and emotional trauma and fails to act rationally in such situations, due to which his/her life may also be put at stake.

 The remedy to blackmail